 - Support continued engagement with U.S. government alumni, connecting them to local audiences through alumni programs where credible local voices can share firsthand information about the United States and American values.

-Currently, Swaziland has three American Space, namely the Information Resource Center (IRC) located in our Embassy at Ezulwini Valley and two American Corners in Mbabane and Nhlangano Public Libraries.
+Currently, Swaziland has three American Spaces, namely the American Center located in our Embassy at Ezulwini Valley and two American Corners in Mbabane and Nhlangano Public Libraries.